Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

+As \textit{BBTP} is assuming the full object bounding box (including the invisible part of the object), it is not able to estimate the amodal segmentation without knowing the object center and the corresponding full bounding box at test time.
+Thus, in order to evaluate and compare against \textit{BBTP}, the object center $c$ is given as supervision during inference, even though our model does not necessarily require object center $c$ to estimate the amodal segmentation.

-First, observed in Table \ref{tab:amodal_occveh}, our proposed model outperform \textit{BBTP} in amodal segmentation across all occlusion settings, including non-occluded objects under ground truth supervision, which marks state-of-the-art in weakly-supervised instance segmentation.
-Additionally, under RPN proposal supervision, our approach is still able to outperform in all but one occluded setting compared to \textit{BBTP}.
-Notably, in the highest occlusion level, FG-L3 BG-L3, our model is able to outperform \textit{BBTP} by more than 21\% and 13\% in meanIoU under both supervisions, respectively.
+\textbf{Synthetic Occlusion.} As shown on the \textit{OccludedVehicles} dataset (Table \ref{tab:amodal_occveh}), both our Bayesian model learned via Maximum Likelihood (\textit{Ours-ML}) and fine-tuned via end-to-end training (\textit{Ours-E2E}) outperform \textit{BBTP} in amodal segmentation in all but two occlusion settings.
+Notably, in the highest occlusion level (FG-3 BG-3), our fine-tuned model is able to outperform \textit{BBTP} by more than 13\% in meanIoU.